build-on-aws/content/posts/amazon-bedrock-quick-start/index.md

 Eager to see these tasks in action?
 Check out these [hands-on examples](https://github.com/build-on-aws/amazon-bedrock-quick-start/blob/main/text_examples.py) to get a real feel for what foundation models can do for you.

 ## Retrieval Augmented Generation (RAG)

 Ready to up the ante?
-Let's explore how Bedrock can be used for [Retrieval Augmented Generation (RAG)](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-customize-rag.html?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=bedrock_quick_start).
+Let's explore how Amazon Bedrock can be used for [Retrieval Augmented Generation (RAG)](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-customize-rag.html?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=amazon-bedrock-quick-start).
 This advanced technique augments your text prompts by pulling in data from a vector database, adding an extra layer of depth and accuracy.

 ### The Essentials: Embeddings, Vector Databases, and LangChain

 Before diving into the code, it's crucial to grasp the key elements that will make our text generation application tick.

 * **Embeddings:** These are vectors of floating-point numbers that help measure the relatedness between items.
 You've likely seen them in action in semantic search, classification, and recommendation systems.